 Motivations for optimisation on the end-user side

 The load for the DC/DH network is defined by the consumption of the end-user.
 Therefore, the performance of the whole network is dependent on the operation of the end-user side.
 There are several main benefits from optimising the end-user side.

 - Reducing the daily peak means that it is possible to decrease the use of more expensive sources of heat/cooling (e.g. gas boilers).

 - Moreover, reducing the highest peak over the year reduces the peak to baseload ratio which in turn can lead to one of the following events.
 The heat/cooling source fleet can be optimised because a lower capacity is required to meet the demand, or the DH/DC can be expanded without adding extra sources of heat/cooling.

 - Besides these, changing the shape of the load can lead to a higher penetration of low-carbon heat/cooling sources because some of these are intermittent.

 - By having more control on the end-user side, it is possible to adjust the temperature of the water to increase the efficiency of the heat exchange both at the end-user side and at the heat source end.
 The latter can in turn increase the efficiency of the heat source.

 - Working on the end-user side is a way of involving the occupants who play an important role in the DH/DC network.

-- Finally, having all these elements in mind, it is clear that the DH/DC network stakeholders can benefit from this; and it is likely that other organisations such as energy services companies or building companies will tap into this potential for money if the DH/DC network scheme leaves it available.
+- Finally, having all these elements in mind, it is clear that the DH/DC network stakeholders can benefit from this; and it is likely that other organisations, such as energy services companies or building companies, will tap into this financial potential if the DH/DC network scheme makes it available.

 There is a variety of types of end-users that are supplied by DH/DC networks.
 Out of all the possible ones, the Celsius project has mainly focused on the residential sector.